mcflugen/wsspe_2014/paper.md

 ### Connecting Components with the Web Modeling Tool ###

-The CSDMS Web Modeling Tool (WMT) is the web-based successor to the desktop Component Modeling Tool (Peckham et al., 2013).
-WMT provides a client-side drag-and-drop graphical interface and a server-side database and application programming interface (API) that allows users to build and run coupled surface dynamics models on a high-performance computing cluster (HPCC) from a web browser on a desktop, laptop or tablet computer.
+The CSDMS Web Modeling Tool (WMT; https://csdms.colorado.edu/wmt) is the web-based successor to the desktop Component Modeling Tool.
+WMT is a web application that provides an Ajax client-side graphical interface (the WMT client) and a RESTful server-side database and API (the WMT server) that allows users to build and run coupled Earth system models on a high-performance computing cluster (HPCC) from a web browser.
+WMT was designed with four objectives:

+1.  *Accessibility*.
+As a web-based application, if you have access to the Internet, you have access to WMT.
+2.  *Integration*.
+Easily hyperlink from WMT to resources on the CSDMS portal—including model documentation, labs, lectures, tutorials and movies—or to other resources on the Internet.
+3.  *Portability*.
+WMT has a native JavaScript interface, so it can be accessed on any modern web browser, including tablet and mobile versions of browsers.
+4.  *Maintenance*.
+Because modern browsers tend to adhere to web standards, which lead to fewer cross-compatibility issues than operating systems, only one version of WMT needs to be developed and maintained.

 With WMT, a user can:
-- Select a component model from a list to run in standalone mode,
+1.  select a Common Component Architecture (CCA) component model from a list to run in standalone mode;
-- Build a coupled model from multiple components organized as nodes of a tree structure,
+2.  build a coupled model from multiple CCA components organized as nodes of a tree structure;
-- View and edit the parameters for these model components,
+3.  view and edit the parameters of the model components;
-- Upload custom input files to the server,
-- Save models to a server, where they can be accessed on any Internet-accessible computer,
+4.  save models to a server, where they can be accessed on any computer connected to the Internet;
-- Share saved models with others in the community, and
+5.  share saved models with others in the community;
-- Run a model by connecting to a remote HPCC where the components are installed.
+6.  run a model by connecting to a remote HPCC where the components are installed.

-Although WMT is web-based, the building and configuration of a model can be done offline.
+Although WMT is web-based, the building and configuring of a model can be done offline.
 Reconnection is necessary only when saving a model and submitting it for a run.

 ## Digital Object Identifiers for Numerical Models ##